Butakus/SLAM_Voronoi/README.md

 ```

 ### Notes
-You can find some maps inside the data directory, but the parameters are currently adjusted to woek with map_0.png, and it shuold not work with other images.
+You can find some maps inside the data directory.
+The parameters can be adjusted manually with the trackbars to adapt them to each map.